 Metigy automatically receives and records (logs) information from your web browser when you interact with the service, such as your IP Address, general location, browser and screen size.
 We use this information to monitor the use of the site and of our services, and may be used to help us improve our services and also to combat spam.

 Generally, this information is collected and used in an anonymous form and never shared with any 3rd parties outside of our system.
 Additionally, this information is stored in an aggregated (summarised) form.

 Metigy provides a service to connect users to brands and to perform our business activities and functions, as well as to provide the best possible quality of service.
 We collect, hold and use this information for the following reasons:

-We do not disclose any information personal information to 3rd parties other than the brand (promoter) for which a particular activation (promotion) was created (for example a competition to win tickets).
+We do not disclose any personal information to 3rd parties other than the brand (promoter) for which a particular activation (promotion) was created (for example a competition to win tickets).
 In that instance, they are provided with a list of the form data and time for that activation, and no other information outside of the competition.

 All information is treated as private and no raw information (beyond the above activation entry information) is disclosed or provided as downloadable to 3rd parties.
-Instead, aggregated / summarised data is provided through the online services that does not personally identify or provide a means of contact to a user.
+Instead, aggregated or summarised data is provided through the online services and that does not personally identify or provide a means of contact to a user.